Zum Inhalt

 Label Id Field

-The label identifier of the property to be added.
-Properties may need a label id.
-Label Ids are used to group properties which need translations for label names.
-For example: The metadata property, which always need all field to not be blank should be specified, for the root collection would need be redacted in the .csv file for german and english translations in the following fashion:
+The Label Id is used to group the metadata property which needs translations for label names.
+For example: To add a metadata property (which always needs all fields to not be blank) for the root collection, a redactor must use the Label Id in the .csv file to group german and english translations in the following way:

 Language Field